AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-people-integration.md

 ![](assets/5b.png)

 Customers have the option of reporting the full set of Marketo people and CRM people inside of [!DNL Marketo Measure] Discover.
-If you're interested in reporting on CRM people only, we recommend creating a Segment to filter them.
+If you are interested in reporting on CRM people only, we recommend creating a Segment to filter them.

 ## [!DNL Marketo Measure Discover] {#marketo-measure-discover}